Dada-Z/Team14_Assignment2/README.md

   + frequent_itemsets.txt
   + association_rules.txt
 - Weka output:
+  + The inputs are lowerBoundMinSupport=0.3 and minMetric=0.6
   + The output of association rule from Weka was saved in text file.
-The inputs are lowerBoundMinSupport=0.3 and minMetric=0.6

 5. Report: pdf file contains contribution form (cover page).